nus-cs2103/website-base/_course-CS2103/studentData-fragment.md

  'CS2103-F10-1': 'One-stop solution for small business owners to keep track of their contracted suppliers, along with any other relevant business information such as purchased goods & services, dates and other potential waybill information.', 'CS2103-F10-2': 'the address book acts as an easy way to locate/contact families,and keep track of how long it has been since their last visit.', 'CS2103-F10-3': 'This product aims to streamline and simplify sales and delivery management for Food and Beverage outlets.
-By providing an organized, easy-to-use platform for managing business contacts, it helps store managers save time and improve efficiency, ensuring smooth coordination between sales and delivery operations.', 'CS2103-F11-1': 'Provide a fast CLI for tutors to manage and track students work and submissions.
-Provides an efficient CLI for tutors to plan and manage classes  Provides some interface for arranging classes', 'CS2103-F11-2': 'Our software enhances tutoring efficiency by simplifying management tasks, reducing scheduling conflicts, and providing a clear overview of classes and finances.
+By providing an organized, easy-to-use platform for managing business contacts, it helps store managers save time and improve efficiency, ensuring smooth coordination between sales and delivery operations.', 'CS2103-F11-1': 'Allows concert organisers to add, delete and quickly sift through many contacts, from whom to obtain required resources or fulfil their professional obligations.
+Contacts have categories, such as band, audience, and staff.
+It provides an efficient CLI optimised for fast typists, complemented by an interactive GUI for convenience.', 'CS2103-F11-2': 'Our software enhances tutoring efficiency by simplifying management tasks, reducing scheduling conflicts, and providing a clear overview of classes and finances.
 It enables seamless tutor coordination with students and parents, improving communication and organization, ultimately leading to a more effective and stress-free educational experience.', 'CS2103-F12-1': 'Our apps help insurance agents keep track of new and existing clients.
 This allows them to maximise their reach to their contacts and optimise their profits each month.', 'CS2103-F12-2': 'Helps to track the following: - Students - Their groups  - Group projects’ progress   - TA will create projects and tasks related to the projects   - Then assign the projects to groups   - Mark the tasks as the groups complete - Identify those who are falling behind',